WeAreSeismica/seismica-sce/README.md

     - running the anystyle gem locally: copy the text of the references into a plain text file (e.g. `refs.txt`) with one reference per line, and then run `anystyle -f bib parse refs.txt .` to generate the file `refs.bib` (filename will be the same as the input, with suffix replaced by .bib)
     - copy-pasting bibliography from docx/odt into anystyle.io, and copy-pasting the output into a new .bib file

-1. fix anystyle bibtex file year fields and keys, make a new .bib file
+1. fix anystyle bibtex file year fields and keys, make a new .bib file.
+This script will query crossref to try and add missing DOIs to references.
+Interactive prompts are used to check the results of crossref queries so as not to introduce errors.
     - `python3 -m fix_bibtex --ifile refs.bib --ofile refs_better.bib`

 1. parse the pandoc output tex file to a better tex format
     - `python3 -m parse_pandoc_file --bibfile refs_better.bib --ifile file_pandoc.tex --ofile file_better.tex`
-    - unparsed tables and other confusing text will go in `junk.tex`
+    - bits that can't be parsed automatically will go in `junk.tex`
     - `temp.tex` is used for intermediate stages of parsing

 1. make pdf by either: